RogueSHD/ds-takehome-fadhlan/README.md

    - Assesment 2: Case Study
 4. Submit your answers within 24 hours via:
    - **Option A**: Upload your completed work to your GitHub and share the link to anusia@bonuslink.com.my
-   - **Option B**: Zip your work and share via Google Drive/Dropbox/email and grant access to the email above.

 Good luck!